-Located 2 miles north of Harrisonville, Missouri, soybean farmer and small-business owner Matt Moreland is tirelessly dedicated to agritourism.
+Located 2 miles north of Harrisonville, Missouri, soybean farmer and small-business owner Matt Moreland is dedicated to agritourism and his family farm.
 His advocacy has transformed what began as a 3-acre pumpkin patch into an engaging learning opportunity for all ages.

 Moreland, age 38, grew up on a diversified farm, raising dairy and beef cattle, corn and soybeans.
 In May of 2008, the fourth-generation farmer returned from his time at the University of Missouri–Columbia to work on his family’s farm and expand their dairy operation.
 However, in that year, life and the economy had different plans.